 Maryam Aliakbarpour

-Maryam Aliakbarpour is the Michael B. Yuen and Sandra A. Tsai Assistant Professor in the Computer Science Department at Rice University.
-Before joining Rice, she held a joint postdoctoral research position at Boston University and Northeastern University, hosted by Professors Adam Smith and Jonathan Ullman, respectively.
-Additionally, she served as a postdoctoral research associate at the University of Massachusetts Amherst, under the supervision of Prof. Andrew McGregor, from Fall 2020 to Summer 2021.
-In Fall 2020, Maryam was a visiting participant in the Probability, Geometry, and Computation in High Dimensions Program at the Simons Institute at Berkeley.
-She successfully completed her Ph.D. in September 2020 at MIT, under the guidance of Prof. Ronitt Rubinfeld.
-Maryam's outstanding achievements led to her selection as one of the Rising Stars in EECS in 2018.
-Moreover, she received the Neekeyfar Award from the Office of Graduate Education at MIT in 2013.
-Maryam's research interests lie in theoretical computer science and statistical learning theory, particularly in designing algorithms for statistical problems with computational constraints and differential privacy.
+Maryam Aliakbarpour is the Michael B. Yuen and Sandra A. Tsai Assistant Professor in the Department of Computer Science at Rice University.
+In Summer 2024, she was a research fellow in the Sublinear Algorithms program at the Simons Institute for the Theory of Computing at UC Berkeley.
+Previously, in Fall 2020, she participated in the Probability, Geometry, and Computation in High Dimensions program at the same institute.
+Before joining Rice, Maryam held a joint postdoctoral research position at Boston University and Northeastern University, hosted by Professors Adam Smith and Jonathan Ullman, respectively.
+She also served as a postdoctoral research associate at the University of Massachusetts Amherst under the supervision of Professor Andrew McGregor, from Fall 2020 to Summer 2021.
+She completed her Ph.D. in September 2020 at MIT, advised by Professor Ronitt Rubinfeld.
+She was selection as a Rising Star in EECS in 2018 and the Neekeyfar Award from MIT’s Office of Graduate Education in 2013.
+Maryam’s research interests lie in theoretical computer science and statistical learning theory, with a focus on designing algorithms for statistical problems under computational constraints and ensuring differential privacy.